 This is how you set up a Smart Host.
 First, check with your Internet provider and ask them for an SMTP server you can use as a Smart Host.
 Ask if you need to authenticate with it, the user name and password you should use, and whether it requires the connection to be made over SSL, or via a port other than port 25.

 Enter all these parameters into the MailServe interface, as shown below.

 Note : if the Smart Host needs to be contacted on a port other than 25, add the port number after the Smart Host name, after a colon.
 Like this : mail.singnet.com.sg:587

 If you prefer not to ask your ISP, then the parameters you should use are probably those you would enter into a Mail client like Mail.app, if you were to use your ISP's designated outgoing SMTP server as the Outgoing Mail Server in Mail's account preferences.

 But do note this : some ISP network admins have set up their SMTP server to, specifically, refuse to relay for mail coming from another mail server, as opposed to a normal mail client.
 So it's often important to check.
 Some ISPs may simply unblock port 25 for you, if you would just ask.

-If you need to save a list of Smart Hosts, for when you are on different networks or locations, store them in MailServe's Smart Host list.
+If you need to keep a list of Smart Hosts, for when you are on different networks or locations, store them in MailServe's Smart Host list.
 You can pick them up in the popup menu when you're setting the Smart Host.